fishslips/TimSeverance/docs/Academic/Discrete 1/CS-2300/Exam 3 Prep.md

 - Prime Factorization (gcd, lcd)
 - Decimal to Binary
 - Base conversions (octal, hex, etc.)
-- Modding LARGE values (remember the way exponents work to simplify the problem, and use 6.2.(2/4) for the equation for modular arithmetic)
+- Modding LARGE values (remember the way exponents work to simplify the problem (fast exponentiation), and use 6.2.(2/4) for the equation for modular arithmetic)

 ### Chapter 7 Topics (Induction and Recursion)